 Joey K’s was featured on the Food Network on Television, and has a “real taste of Louisiana soul food.”
 Try the classics including red beans and rice and oysters as well as others.
 Some state that this is the best jambalaya they’ve had in the area!
 Seat yourself and browse the menu for some of the best food you may have in Louisiana.

-Another favorite for jambalaya, K-Paul’s also has amazing blackened chicken and delicious frog legs.
-The portions here are huge, and you can also enjoy your meal with a fine glass of wine.
-Located in the French Quarter, there are many things to do and see in the area, so this makes a great stop for brunch, lunch, or dinner.
+Another favorite for jambalaya, K-Paul’s also has terrific blackened chicken and delicious frog legs.
+The portions here are huge, and you can also enjoy your meal with a beautiful glass of wine.
+Located in the French Quarter, there are many things to do and see in the area, so this makes an excellent stop for brunch, lunch, or dinner.
 They have an ever-changing menu, but the Cajun classics still stay.
 Some say this is the best meal they’ve had in New Orleans, but you can judge for yourself.

 The Old Coffeepot Restaurant